 Dual or multiple shower heads are popular, and may include both a fixed, wall-mounted shower head and a handheld shower head.
 Some include a diverter valve that allows you to use either or both at the same time.

 When choosing a tub, don’t hesitate to sit in it in the showroom.
 Looks can be deceiving, so make sure to try before you buy.

 One choice that can tie all of the others together is the finishes on faucets and handles.
 It’s hard to go wrong with traditional chrome-type finishes, but you can also go with brushed nickel, brass, copper and more.
 Again, keep in mind how your bathroom will be used when deciding on faucet and handle finishes: Go with something easy to keep clean (and perhaps inexpensive to replace) if your bathroom will be in constant use, or choose from newer, more cutting-edge choices, such as matte black or porcelain, for a statement-making powder room.

 Need help with your bathroom remodel?
 Call a professional.

 Adding or redoing a bathroom is one of the more challenging DIY jobs, so most homeowners find that hiring a bathroom remodeling contractor is a smart investment.
-At Contractor Connection, we have a nationwide network of prequalified contractors whose credentials have already been verified and whose workmanship is guaranteed for a full three years.
+At Contractor Connection, we have a nationwide network of prequalified contractors whose credentials have already been verified and whose workmanship is guaranteed for a full five years.
 If you’d like to get an estimate from an experienced contractor in your area, simply enter your ZIP code above.Categories: Bathroom Remodeling